-A desk study and data search were also undertaken to ensure the reasonable probable use of the site by bats could be determined.
+A desk study and data search were also undertaken to ensure the reasonable probable use of the site by bats, barn owls and nesting birds could be determined.

-The habitat around the site offers a low potential for foraging being urban.
+The habitat around the site offers a low-moderate potential for foraging being open and exposed.
 There is poor connectivity between the site and higher quality foraging areas.